MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-load-balancer-cli.md

 ## Prerequisites

 - An Azure Arc enabled Kubernetes cluster with at least one Linux node.
-You can create a Kubernetes cluster on Azure Stack HCI 23H2 using the [Azure CLI](aks-create-clusters-cli.md) or the [Azure portal](aks-create-clusters-portal.md).
-AKS on Azure Stack HCI 23H2 clusters are Arc enabled by default.
+You can create a Kubernetes cluster on Azure Local, version 23H2 using the [Azure CLI](aks-create-clusters-cli.md) or the [Azure portal](aks-create-clusters-portal.md).
+AKS on Azure Local, version 23H2 clusters are Arc enabled by default.
 - Make sure you have enough IP addresses for the load balancer.
-For AKS on Azure Stack HCI 23H2, ensure that the IP addresses reserved for the load balancer do not conflict with the IP addresses in Arc VM logical networks and control plane IPs.
+For AKS on Azure Local, version 23H2, ensure that the IP addresses reserved for the load balancer do not conflict with the IP addresses in Arc VM logical networks and control plane IPs.
 For more information about IP address planning and networking in Kubernetes, see [Networking requirements for Kubernetes](aks-hci-network-system-requirements.md) and [IP address planning for Kubernetes](aks-hci-ip-address-planning.md).
 - This how-to guide assumes you understand how Metal LB works.
 For more information, see the [overview for MetalLB for Kubernetes](load-balancer-overview.md).

 ## Install the Azure CLI extension